+Upon date of hire, employees can elect to participate in group life insurance offered by the State of Connecticut.
 Employees become eligible for coverage under the State of Connecticut group life insurance plan after six months of employment.
 The details of this coverage will be explained by Human Resources and are listed in the plan booklet provided by the insurer.
+The cost of this option is fully borne by the employee.